harmehar-kaur/harmehar-kaur.github.io/_posts/2024-12-12-LogonTypes.md

 ---
-title:
+title: Logon Event Types and Service Events in DFIR
-date:
+date: 2024-12-12
-categories:
+categories: [DFIR]
-tags:
+tags: [DFIR, Logon Events, Windows, Event Logs, Security, Malware, Persistence]
-author:
+author: Harmehar Kaur
 image:
-  path:
+  path: /assets/forensics.jpg
-  alt:
+  alt: Logon Event Logs
 ---
-Logon Event Types:
-• These store information about the nature of account authorisations on a system.
-These enable investigators to gather knowledge about date, time, username, hostname, and success/failure status of a logon, along with determining by exactly what means a logon was attempted.
-• Win7+: %SYSTEM ROOT%\System32\winevt\logs\Security.evtx
-• Event ID 4624
-Logon type
-2
-Explanation
-Logon via console
-3
-Network logon
-4
-Batch logon
-5
-Windows service logon
-7
-Credentials used to unlock screen;
-RDP session reconnect
-8
-Network logon sending
-credentials(cleartext)
-233 | H K a u r
-9
-10
-Different credentials used than logged on user
-Remote interactive logon
-11
-12
-Cache credentials used to logon
-Cached remote interactive (like type 10)
-13
-Cached unlock (like type 7)

-Successful/Failed Logons:
-• The information about profile account creation, attempted logons, and account usage is also stored in windows system at the location as follows:
-o Win7+: % SYSTEM ROOT%\System32\winevt\logs\Security.evtx
-4624
-4625
-Successful logon
-Failed logon
-4634 | 4647
-4648
-Successful log off
-Logon using explicit
-credential (runas)
-4672
-Account logon with
-superuser rights (admin)
-4720
-An account was created
-▪ Service Events:
-• Investigators may analyse logs for suspicious Windows service creation, persistence, and services started or stopped around the time of a suspected compromise.
-Service events also record account information.
-A large amount of malware and worms in the wild utilize Services more specific ones that are started on boot illustrate persistence (desirable in malware).
-Services can crash due to attacks like process injection.
-These are stored in the following location:
-o Win7+: %SYSTEM ROOT%\System32\winevt\logs\System.evtx
-o Win10+: %SYSTEM ROOT%\System32\winevt\logs\Security.evtx
-• Most relevant events are present in the System Log:
-o 7034 – Service crashed unexpectedly
-o 7035 – Service sent a Start/Stop control
-o 7036 – Service started or stopped
-o 7040 – Start type changed (Boot | On Request | Disabled)
-o 7045 – A service was installed on the system (Win2008R2+)
-• Auditing can be enabled in the Security log on Win10+: 4697 – A service was installed on the system (from Security log)
+When diving into **Digital Forensics and Incident Response (DFIR)**, one of the key areas to explore is **logon events**.
+These events provide crucial insights into how accounts are being accessed, by whom, and from where.
+They offer an in-depth view of user activity, helping investigators track any unusual logon patterns that may indicate suspicious activity.

+---

+### Understanding Logon Event Types

+Logon events capture a range of details about **account authorizations** on a system.
+These events record when a user attempts to log on, providing essential information such as:

+- **Date and Time** of logon
+- **Username**
+- **Hostname**
+- **Success or failure** of the logon attempt
+- The **method** used for the logon

+This information can help an investigator understand the context of a logon attempt, whether it’s legitimate or potentially malicious.

+---

+### Location of Logon Event Logs

+The logon events are stored in the **Security.evtx** file, which can be found in the following location:

+- **Location**:
+  `Win7+: %SYSTEMROOT%\System32\winevt\logs\Security.evtx`

+---

+### Event ID 4624: Understanding Different Logon Types

+**Event ID 4624** records successful logons, and it provides important context for the logon attempt, including the logon type.
+Here’s a breakdown of the logon types you may encounter:

+- **Type 2**: Logon via console
+- **Type 3**: Network logon
+- **Type 4**: Batch logon
+- **Type 5**: Windows service logon
+- **Type 7**: Credentials used to unlock screen; RDP session reconnect
+- **Type 8**: Network logon sending credentials (cleartext)
+- **Type 9**: Different credentials used than logged-on user
+- **Type 10**: Remote interactive logon
+- **Type 11**: Cache credentials used to log on
+- **Type 12**: Cached remote interactive (similar to Type 10)
+- **Type 13**: Cached unlock (similar to Type 7)

+Each type tells you the nature of the logon attempt, whether it was via a direct console, network access, or even cached credentials.

+---

+### Successful and Failed Logons

+Windows also keeps track of successful and failed logon attempts.
+This information is essential in identifying unauthorized access attempts or any irregularities in account usage.
+You’ll find these events recorded as:

+- **4624**: Successful logon
+- **4625**: Failed logon
+- **4634**: Successful logoff
+- **4647**: Logoff initiated by the user
+- **4648**: Logon using explicit credentials (runas)
+- **4672**: Account logon with superuser rights (admin privileges)
+- **4720**: An account was created

+These events help provide a clear picture of account activity, highlighting both successful access and potential failed attempts.

+---

+### Service Events and Malware Persistence

+**Service events** are another crucial area to explore when investigating suspicious activity.
+Windows services play a key role in malware persistence—many malware strains leverage services to maintain access to a compromised system.
+These events can help identify unusual or unauthorized services being installed, started, or stopped.

+Here’s a list of relevant service events you should look for:

+- **7034**: Service crashed unexpectedly
+- **7035**: Service sent a Start/Stop control
+- **7036**: Service started or stopped
+- **7040**: Start type changed (Boot | On Request | Disabled)
+- **7045**: A service was installed on the system (Win2008R2+)
+- **4697**: A service was installed on the system (from Security log in Win10+)

+Investigators should pay particular attention to services that are started on boot or those that persist across reboots—these could indicate malware leveraging Windows services for continued access.

+---

+### Conclusion

+Understanding **logon events** and **service events** is essential for tracking user behavior and detecting potential unauthorized activity.
+By analyzing these event logs, investigators can build timelines, identify malicious actions, and gain critical insight into the security state of a system.
+Whether it's tracking **failed logons** or identifying **persistent malware** via services, these logs are invaluable tools in a DFIR investigation.

+---